CloudLabs-MOC/DP-600-Implementing-Analytics-Solutions-Using-Microsoft-Fabric/Instructions/Labs/04b-Load-data-into-a-Microsoft-Fabric-data-warehouse.md

     ![Screenshot of uploaded files in a lakehouse.](./Images/salesfileupload.png)

-> **Congratulations** on completing the task!
-Now, it's time to validate it.
-Here are the steps:<br>
+**Congratulations** on completing the task!
+Please go to the next task.
-      - Navigate to the Lab Validation Page, from the upper right corner in the lab guide section.<br>
-      - Hit the Validate button for the corresponding task.
-If you receive a success message, you can proceed to the next task.<br>
-      - If not, carefully read the error message and retry the step, following the instructions in the lab guide.<br>
-      - If you need any assistance, please contact us at labs-support@spektrasystems.com.
-We are available 24/7 to help!

 ### Task 2: Create a table in the lakehouse